 Jotform’s PDF Editor automatically turns collected form submission data into professional, elegant PDFs that are easy to share with colleagues and customers.
 Our goal is to lessen your workload and automate the building process as much as possible.
-So, by default, when you create a new PDF DOCUMENT, the PDF EDITOR will populate it with the same QUESTION / ANSWER pairs found in your web form.
+So, by default, when you create a new PDF template, the PDF Editor will populate it with the same question and answer (Q&A) pairs found in your web form.

-Suppose we have a form with 3 fields – Name, Email, and Comments (as shown below).
-When you create a new PDF Document, all these question/answer pairs are automatically generated for you.
+Suppose we have a form with 3 fields on your form – Name, Email, and Comments (as shown below).
+When you create a new PDF template, all these Q&A pairs are automatically generated for you.

 It’s the same process we have in place for emails.
-When you create a new Email Notification, the form builder automatically creates the table (with question/answer pairs) for you as well.
+When you create a new Email Notification, the form builder automatically creates the table (with Q&A pairs) for you as well.

 This alone should suffice if you just want a plain PDF file containing your user’s submission data.
 However, if you plan to fully customize the design and layout of the PDF Document, knowing your way around the PDF Editor, especially how to add form fields with submission data, will be a good knowledge to acquire.
 And that’s the main topic of this tutorial.

-Adding form fields with submission data is as easy as dragging and dropping it into the document.
+Adding form fields with submission data is as easy as dragging and dropping them into the document.
 First, let’s talk about the submission details:

-The fields shown in the screenshot above will never be the same as the list you see from your end.
+The fields shown in the screenshot above may look different from the list you see from your end.
 That’s because the list of fields depends on the form fields you have in your own web form.
 It’s worth mentioning that this list also includes hidden fields.

 Now, let’s try creating a simple PDF document with submission data.
-It should be as simple as demonstrated below – Select the fields you want to be added, then click/drag them into the document.
+It should be as simple as demonstrated below – select the fields you want to be added, then click or drag them into the document.

 Now that you know how to add your form’s submission data to your PDF Document, it’s time to have a closer look at your customization options.

-If you wish to change the style of ALL the QUESTIONS and ANSWERS, click the blue LAYOUT SETTINGS button > go to the CUSTOMIZE tab > then fiddle around with the options under the QUESTION ALIGNMENT and QUESTION STYLE sections.
+If you wish to change the style of all the questions and answers, open the Layout Settings panel, go to the Customize tab, then fiddle around with the options under the Question Alignment and Question Style sections.

-TIP: Want to give everything a uniform look and feel?
-Tick the APPLY CHANGES TO ANSWERS checkbox so your QUESTIONS and ANSWERS look the same.
+Want to give everything a uniform look and feel?
+Tick the Apply Changes to Answers checkbox so your questions and answers look the same.

 And that’s pretty much all you need to know to add form fields with submission data to your PDF Document.
-There are plenty of another formatting, layout and style options, but we’ll cover that on a separate article.
+There are plenty of other formattings, layouts, and style options, but we’ll cover those in a separate article.